huutruongyandese/metacoda-plugins-batch-setup/README.md

 ## Running Metacoda Plug-ins Batch Interface Scripts

-Once you have your site/env-default generated you can run all of the following sample scripts (none of which make any changes to SAS metadata):
+Once you have your site/env-default generated you can run all of the following sample scripts (none of which make any changes to SAS metadata as supplied):

 ```bash
 cd /opt/sas94m6/metacoda-plugins-batch-setup/site/env-default